-Uterine fibroids impact the lives of millions of women and their loved ones in the U.S. every year.
-Surgery and medications are often the most appropriate treatments for symptomatic fibroid patients.
+Uterine fibroids impact the lives of millions of women in the United States every year.

 Uterine fibroids, also known as myoma or uterine leiomyomata, are the most common benign (noncancerous) uterine growths in women of childbearing age.
 The fibroids arise from muscle cells and other tissues within the wall of the uterus.
 Fibroids can occur individually or as clusters of varying sizes.
-Fibroid growth is dependent on hormone levels; an increase in a woman's hormone levels may cause the size of fibroid growth.
-After menopause occurs, the body's production of these fibroid causing hormones decreases dramatically, and as a result, the fibroid(s) may reduce in size.
+Fibroid growth is dependent on hormone levels; an increase in a woman's hormone levels may cause the size of the fibroid to increase.
+After menopause occurs, the body's production of these fibroid-causing hormones decreases dramatically, and as a result, the fibroid(s) may shrink.
 Uterine fibroids are classified according to their location.

 The following are the primary types of fibroids:

-- Intramural Fibroids - The most common type of fibroid, which develops within the uterine wall and expands, making the uterus feel larger than normal (which may cause bloating, pelvic pressure, and other general discomfort known as "bulk symptoms").
+- Intramural fibroids - The most common type of fibroid, these develop within the uterine wall and expand, making the uterus feel larger than normal.
+This type of fibroid may cause bloating, pelvic pressure, and other general discomfort known as "bulk symptoms."

-- Pedunculated Fibroids - Fibroids that grow on a small stalk which connects them to the inner or outer wall of the uterus.
+- Pedunculated fibroids - These fibroids grow on a small stalk, which connects them to the inner or outer wall of the uterus.

-Symptoms are related to the size and location of the fibroids.
-These fibroid related symptoms often affect a woman's quality of life.
-For many women, fibroid symptoms become so unbearable that they require treatment.
-If you are experiencing any of the following symptoms of fibroids, you may wish to speak with your physician:
+Symptoms are related to the size and location of the fibroids, and may affect your quality of life, even becoming so unbearable that treatment will be required.
+If you are experiencing any of the following symptoms of fibroids, you should speak with your doctor:

 - Heavy bleeding or painful periods

-- Frequent urination (results from a fibroid pressing on the bladder)
+- Frequent urination (caused by a fibroid pressing on the bladder)